If you intend to hire a professional moving company, you should know that there are certain items they won't permit on the truck.

 High-value items

-Many moving companies will not move high-value items such as money, checkbooks, expensive jewelry and collectible art.
-That’s because if you decide to purchase full-value protection, your mover will be on the hook for the actual cash value of any non-repairable or lost items.
+Many moving companies will not transport high-value items such as money, checkbooks, expensive jewelry, and collectible art.
+This is because if you choose to buy full-value protection, your mover will be responsible for the actual cash value of any non-repairable or lost items.

-High-value items are not limited to those that are worth a lot of money.
-Your movers should not move your important documents, including medical records, and anything with sentimental value.
-Plan to bring photo albums and other irreplaceable items with you.
+High-value items aren't limited to those with a high monetary value.
+Your movers should not handle your important documents, including medical records, and anything with sentimental value.
+Plan to take photo albums and other irreplaceable items with you.

 PLANTS

-Be aware that the movers may not be allowed to move certain plants to your new state.
+Be mindful that movers might not be permitted to transport certain plants to your new state.

-According to the National Plant Board, the U.S. Department of Agriculture and plant health agencies in each of the 50 states “regulate the shipment of nursery and greenhouse stock in an effort to minimize the spread of harmful insects, diseases, and other pests.”
-So before you start packing those plants for the move, make sure to check with your State Plant Regulatory Official first.
+According to the National Plant Board, the U.S. Department of Agriculture and plant health agencies in all 50 states “regulate the shipment of nursery and greenhouse stock to reduce the spread of harmful insects, diseases, and other pests.”
+Therefore, before packing your plants for the move, ensure you consult your State Plant Regulatory Official.

-For a local move, we suggest packing and bringing the plants yourself.
-Just ensure that all potted plants are wrapped and secured in plastic wrap to avoid any unwanted plant destruction in the car.
-If you’re moving long-distance or just don’t want to hassle with moving your plants, ask the new homeowners if they’d like the plants.
-Or, you can gift them to friends and neighbors.
+For a local move, we recommend packing and transporting the plants yourself.
+Make sure all potted plants are wrapped and secured with plastic wrap to prevent any damage during the car ride.
+If you're moving long-distance or prefer not to deal with moving your plants, consider offering them to the new homeowners or gifting them to friends and neighbors.

 Nail polish and nail polish remover

-Movers won’t move your nail polish or polish remover.
-That’s because both products are extremely flammable under certain conditions (such as exposure to an open flame or even heat).
-These toxic products (and all chemicals) should be handled with care when moving to a new home.
-If you’re moving far away, we strongly suggest tossing them and replacing them once you arrive at your new home.
+Movers will not transport your nail polish or polish remover.
+This is due to their high flammability under specific conditions (like exposure to an open flame or heat).
+These hazardous products (and all chemicals) should be handled cautiously when relocating to a new home.
+If you’re moving a long distance, we highly recommend discarding them and purchasing new ones upon arrival at your new residence.

 Outdoor equipment

-You may not be able to move your lawn and pool equipment either.
-Acids and treatment chemicals qualify as hazardous materials and should be disposed of before moving day or left behind for the new owners.
-The same is true for weed killers, fertilizers and pesticides.
-If you’re unsure whether you can move a product, be sure to ask your moving company.
+You might not be able to transport your lawn and pool equipment.
+Acids and treatment chemicals are considered hazardous materials and should be disposed of before moving day or left for the new owners.
+This also applies to weed killers, fertilizers, and pesticides.
+If you're uncertain about moving a product, consult your moving company.

-Generally, you can move your lawn and outdoor equipment, such as a generator.
-Just remove as much gas and oil as you can from the system several days before loading it onto the moving truck.
-This should allow you plenty of time to dispose of the gas and oil properly following local environmental regulations.
+Typically, you can transport your lawn and outdoor equipment, like a generator.
+Just remove as much gas and oil as possible from the system several days before loading it onto the moving truck.
+This will give you ample time to dispose of the gas and oil properly according to local environmental regulations.

 Grill and barbecue supplies